If you live in a place where mosquitoes are aplenty, you need to take measures to prevent heartworm disease in your dog.

 Compared to other medications, these drugs are generally safe and effective as the dose needed to prevent heartworm infection and disease is very tiny, approximately 1/30 of that necessary to treat other parasitic diseases.

-However, the drugs can cause side effects in some dogs.
+However, the drugs could cause side effects in some dogs.

 For example, although quite rare, ivermectin may cause such side effects as depression, balance problems, and blindness.

 Certain breeds (collies and related hearding breeds such as Old English Sheepdogs and Australian Shepherds) are more sensitive to the neurological effects of the drug.
 Therefore, ivermectin should be avoided in these breeds.

 For collies and breeds that cannot tolerate ivermectin, milbemycin is usually used.
 However, this drug can also cause side effects, such as depression, lethargy, vomiting, appetite loss, diarrhea, convulsions, weakness and excessive drooling.